-The USC Institute for Global Health provides public health students the opportunity to participate in the annual World Health Assembly in Geneva, Switzerland.
+The USC Institute on Inequalities in Global Health provides public health students the opportunity to participate in the annual World Health Assembly in Geneva, Switzerland.
 As delegates, students can witness diplomacy and governance in action on the global stage.

 PM 589: Global Health Governance and Diplomacy in Practice in Geneva (4 units) investigates the way health is organized and administered at the global level by exposing students to the inner workings of key global health organizations and integrating them directly into the World Health Assembly (WHA), the decision-making body of the World Health Organization.
 At the WHA, delegates from WHO Member States determine WHO policies for the year, supervise financial policies, and review and approve the program budget for WHO.
 Students will engage with the diverse organizations, consortia and networks engaged in global health, and be directly integrated into the international diplomacy processes governing health and global health funding.
 This course will allow students to apply the knowledge and skills from their MPH coursework to engage in and analyze global policy processes.
 In addition, students will interact with global health organizations in Geneva to learn about their programs and operations.
 This will provide students with a deeper understanding of the work of diverse organizations involved in health globally and the various opportunities for future careers in global health.
 PM 578 (Global Health Governance & Diplomacy) is a recommended (not required) pre-requisite.